Consensus from the Inside Out:

 This was, in every shape and form, a big girl internship, and I feel equipped to start my career as a full-fledged community outreach professional.
 I can return home to the Philippines after a refueling summer, with sharper communication skills and a stronger heart for the community.
 I owe it to Consensus for training, or should I say raising, me well.

 Celina Pacana is currently studying in the Philippines, pursuing a major in Economics and minors in Political Science and Communications.
 She is passionate about storytelling and also about economic development.
-You can learn more about her experience in the attached resume.
 She has completed internships at LAEDC and also at a research consulting firm in Hong Kong, assisting with content development for social media, event planning and copywriting.
 She also recently spearheaded a youth forum in Manila, organizing a get-out-the-vote campaign among university students.